TrevorReznick/openfav-auth/README.md

 Install dependecies and run it, that's all

 ## Deploy:
-This web app is optimized to be deployed on vercel; but you can choose another service, payng attention to the set correct adapter in the astro.config.mjs
+This web app is optimized to be deployed on vercel; but you can choose another service, making attention to the set the correct adapter in the astro.config.mjs

 ## Live link
 [Openfav-auth](https://openfav-auth.vercel.app)